-During 2020-21 a full review was carried out of the Council's constitution and decision making in the Council.
-As a result, a number of changes were developed and recommended to be made at the annual general meeting in May 2021 and May 2022.
-Throughout the year further work has been undertaken to update and improve key parts, and to create related documents which aim to provide further clarity to Councillors and officers.
+A further review has been carried out of the Council's constitution and decision making in the Council.
+As a result, a number of changes have been made and further changes will be coming forwards shortly in the next few months.

+Throughout the year further work has been undertaken to update and improve understanding and develop skills, and to create related documents which aim to provide further clarity to Councillors and officers.
 This includes the following changes adopted by Council: